svalaskevicius/haskell-from-scratch/haskell_from_scratch.md

 ---
 ## Sorting as integers

 `20` should be before `100`!
 The reason, as you might have guessed, is that Haskell sorted the arguments as strings.
-Let's convert the arguemnts to integers:
+Let's convert the arguments to integers:

 ```Haskell
 import Data.Maybe (catMaybes)